benmccormick/benmccormick.github.io/pages/posts/what-can-backbone-developers-learn-from-react.md

 - [Flux](https://facebook.github.io/flux/) is one of the 2 main data management frameworks that Facebook and the React team recommend for use with React.
 The second newer one, [Relay](https://facebook.github.io/relay/) is a bit more crazy advanced and requires a very specific type of backend API to implement.
 If you're interested in Flux, also make sure to check out [Redux](https://github.com/rackt/redux), an opinionated flux implementation focused pure functional programming concepts.
 - [React Router](https://github.com/rackt/react-router) is a router for React applications based on Ember's router.
 It provides a nice declarative model for defining routes based on JSX, the JS language extension that Facebook created along with React
 - [Babel](https://babeljs.io/) isn't a react specific technology, but its important to understand it if you want to digest most of the React examples out there, or build a React app yourself, since it is now recommended as the tool for writing React code in an idiomatic style.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-If you're interested in Backbone you also might want to check out my [series on Marionette.js](http://benmccormick.org/marionette-explained/).

 <div class="footnotes">
 <ol>